 Your list keeps changing as new subscribers come and old leave.
 Which is why you consistently add new subscribers to keep your list from stagnating.
 So why re-engage inactive subscribers only once?
 Make it a regular activity.
 Monitor your list and see what you can do to ensure more people are active in the future.

-What we discussed above are some of the best email marketing techniques that are proven to get results.
+What we discussed above are some of the best email marketing techniques that are proven to get results for both enterprise owners and small business owners.
 You could see a real change in your email marketing activity once you apply them.
 Maintaining a healthy level of email marketing to your customers can be a lot to handle.
 Consider using our email marketing services such as newsletters, automations, or maintenance to help take some of the burden off of you.
-Leave the best email marketing stuff to us, and you can do the stuff you really love to do with your business.
-Contact us to learn more about how we can help you create the best email marketing campaign to date for your business!
+Leave the best email marketing service to us, and you can do the stuff you really love to do with your business.
+Contact us to learn more about how our email marketing solutions can help you create the best email marketing campaign to date for your business!